tldr-pages/tldr/pages/common/dep.md

 # dep

-> Tool for dependency management in the Go ecosystem.
+> Tool for dependency management in Go projects.

-- Initialize a directory to be a project:
+- Initialize the current directory as the root of a Go project:

 `dep init`

-- Install the project dependencies:
+- Install any missing dependencies (Scans Gopkg.toml and your .go files):

 `dep ensure`